Kimberley Dynamiters (WKHL): History

-Kimberley was home to the Sullivan Mine, one of the largest lead and zinc mines in the world.
-The mining company, Cominco, actively scouted players for their Kimberly team hoping to build a team that would beat their rivals from Trail.
-The promise of a good wage and steady work attracted some of the very best hockey players to the area.
-Players with the Kimberly Dynamiters in the 1930s were making more money than a regular player in the NHL.
-The result was that the West Kootenay League became the centre for some of the best hockey in Canada.
+Kimberley was home to the Sullivan Mine, a large lead and zinc operation.
+The mining company, Cominco, recruited hockey players for the Kimberley Dynamiters to compete against rivals from Trail, offering high wages and steady employment.
+During the 1930s, players for the Dynamiters earner higher salaries than typical NHL players, making the West Kootenay League a highly competitive circuit in Canadian senior hockey.

 The West Kootenay League operated from 1922-23 through 1940-41.
 Many of the players resisted the idea of turning professional because it limited their time to work a stable and well-paid mining job.
 They would also have to take a pay cut if they moved to the NHL.

-In 1931, the Kimberley Dynamiters joined the West Kootenay League, and thus began an immediate rivalry with the always-strong Trail Smoke Eaters, a true powerhouse of senior British Columbia hockey.
+In 1931, the Kimberley Dynamiters joined the West Kootenay League, and began a rivalry with the always-strong Trail Smoke Eaters, a renowned team of senior British Columbia hockey.

 The Dynamiters won the Savage Cup, as British Columbia's Senior AAA hockey champion, in 1934 and 1935 and 1936, and captured their first Allan Cup in 1936 by defeating the Sudbury Falcons in the best of 3 final series 2 games to 0.

 The Allan Cup title won the Dynamiters the right to represent Canada at the 1937 World Ice Hockey Championships, held that year in London, England.
 At this world tournament the Kimberley Dynamiters recorded a perfect record of nine wines, with no losses, to decisively win the title of World Champions.

 In 1941 the WKHL league suspended operations for three seasons due to World War II, and its teams merged with the Alberta Senior League to become the Alberta-British Columbia Senior League for the 1941-42 season.
 The West Kootenay League was resurrected for the 1945-46 season, and in 1946-47 the league expanded to Spokane and Los Angeles and became the Western International Hockey League.